 The right spot needs to be safe as well.
 You cannot just park on the side of the road in the dark.
 This is very dangerous.
-People have died in accidents in Iceland while Northern Lights hunting.
+People have died in accidents in Iceland while Aurora hunting.
 You need to find a safe parking place where you can leave your car and walk around in the darkness without putting yourself or others in danger.

 Catching the Invisible: Bring a Camera

 If you are not lucky and cannot really see any lights, they may still be there, but not visible.
 Sometimes, when they are too weak for the naked eye to observe, cameras still can catch the lights by using long exposures.
 For this, you will need a good camera and a tripod.

 The Luck Factor

 You may come across a glimpse of the lights in the middle of the city, surrounded by street lights and high buildings.
 This can happen anywhere and at anytime.
 The surprise factor can be just as strong as a solar storm, so do not forget to look up at the sky!

 If you do not want to bother checking the forecast and searching for the right spot in an unfamiliar land, you can simply let go and leave it to the professionals.
 On a guided Northern Lights tour, experienced locals will use their knowledge and local wisdom to help you maximize your chances for success.

 Seeing the Aurora Borealis on a Guided Tour